FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-05-firebird-embedded-locator-service-provider.md

 - `getVersion()` to identify the version of Firebird embedded. \
 This should provide the same information as `FirebirdEmbeddedProvider.getVersion()`.

-If an implementation requires additional cleanup (eg deletion of files), then the interface `org.firebirdsql.jna.embedded.spi.DisposableFirebirdEmbeddedLibrary` should be implemented.
+If an implementation requires additional cleanup (e.g. deletion of files), then the interface `org.firebirdsql.jna.embedded.spi.DisposableFirebirdEmbeddedLibrary` should be implemented.
 This interface provides one additional method: